jjsch-dev/at21cs11-eeprom-emulator/Readme.md

 All global state transitions are handled in the main loop with precise µs-level timing to mimic the behavior of the original IC.

+## 🔧 Companion Tool

+If you're looking for a desktop tool to send commands and test this EEPROM emulator via USB Serial, check out [PicoSWITool](https://github.com/jjsch-dev/PicoSWITool).

 ## 🖼️ Hardware Setup

 The following image shows the physical implementation of the AT21CS11 EEPROM emulator on the PY32F0xx board: